lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/access/ssh_login.md

   #Enable X11 forwarding for graphical applications and compression.
 You don't need parameter -X and -C when invoking ssh then.
   ForwardX11 yes
   Compression yes
+Host taurusexport
+  #For copying data without shell access
+  HostName taurusexport.hrsk.tu-dresden.de
+  #Put your ZIH-Login after keyword "User":
+  User marie
+  #Path to private key:
+  IdentityFile ~/.ssh/id_ed25519
+  #Don't try other keys if you have more:
+  IdentitiesOnly yes
 ```

 Afterwards, you can connect to the ZIH system using: